IQSS/dataverse/doc/release-notes/7440-multilicense.md

 - Conditions
 - Disclaimer

-'Custom Terms' require,at a minimum, a non-blank entry in the "Terms of Use" field.
+'Custom Terms' require, at a minimum, a non-blank entry in the "Terms of Use" field.
 Entries in other fields are optional.

 Since these fields are intended for terms/conditions that would potentially conflict with or modify the terms in a standard license, they are no longer shown when a standard license is selected.